carloalbertogiordano/TCFS/README.md

 with their files just like any other files on their system.
 - Secure Data Storage: Files stored on an NFS server can be vulnerable during transit or at rest.
 TCFS addresses these security concerns by ensuring data is encrypted before it leaves the client system, offering end-to-end encryption for your files.
-- Transparency: No modifications to the NFS server are required.
+- Transparency: No modification to the remote server is required.

 ## Getting Started
 ### Documentation
 Documentation is lacking but it can be found [here](https://carloalbertogiordano.github.io/TCFS/)
 ### Prerequisites
+- For the fuse module:
   - FUSE: Ensure that FUSE and FUSE-dev are installed on your system.
 You can usually install it using your system's package manager (e.g., apt, yum, dnf, ecc).
   - OpenSSl: Install OpenSSL and its development package.
+- For the remote server (Unused for now)
   - MariaDB: Install and start MariaDB
   - Go: Install a compiler for go
 ### Build
 - Clone the TCFS repository to your local machine:
 <pre>